bytebase/bytebase.com-old/content/docs/get-started/work-with-terraform/overview.md

 ### Config options

-- `bytebase_url`: The OpenAPI URL for your Bytebase server.
+- `bytebase_url`: The OpenAPI full URL for your Bytebase server.
 If not provided in the configuration, you must set the `BYTEBASE_URL` variable in the environment.
+The URL should like `<external url>/v1`
 - `email`: The Bytebase user account email.
 The user must have **DB** or **Owner** role.
 If not provided in the configuration, you must set the `BYTEBASE_USER_EMAIL` variable in the environment.
 - `password`: The Bytebase user account password.
 If not provided in the configuration, you must set the `BYTEBASE_USER_PASSWORD` variable in the environment.